Grounded is leaving early access and releasing fully this September

 The game, which initially came out in early access in 2020, has had a long road to getting to full release but it looks like that patience from the community is about to pay off.

-In a trailer for the game, further details about what to expect in the full release were outlined.
+In a new Grounded trailer, further details about what to expect in the full release were outlined.
 Now the 'full yard' is here with features such as base defense, wild biomes, crafts, huge bosses, and upgraded armor being shouted out.

 Grounded has you playing as shrunken teens in their backyard, taking on all manner of enormous insects and critters, as you fight your way for survival.
 Think Honey, I Shrunk the Kids meets Ark: Survival Evolved and you are in the right ballpark.